Anita Ratnam: Career

-She did her MA in Theatre and Television from the University of New Orleans, and spent the next ten years as a Television Producer/commentator in the United States with productions including a weekly series on art, travel and culture in India.
-She set up Arangham Trust, set up in 1992 in Chennai, followed by Arangham Dance Theatre, a performance company in 1993.
+She did her MA in theatre and television from the University of New Orleans, and spent the next ten years as a television producer/commentator in the United States with productions including a weekly series on art, travel and culture in India.
+She set up Arangham Trust, in 1992 in Chennai, followed by Arangham Dance Theatre, a performance company in 1993.